mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 His usual urgency was clouded by a deep lethargy that set into his limbs and eyehaw.
 He wondered if the kanosin had done something to him.

-"Our bed is not available, however," said Casra.
-"We'll find you something else."
+Casra eyed him over and smirked with a knowing eye.
+"Come," thi said.
+"We'll find you a place to rest."

-"The floor is good," he said, simply wanting to rest.
+"The floor is good," he replied, simply wanting to rest.

 Once hae feet hit the floor of their home, Linyu fetched a pillow and blanket and placed them on the floor next to the bed.
 Kipnu graciously settled into the corner that Linyu had set for him and removed his foot wrappings, feeling his bare feet hit the dry clay ground – oddly warm for such a cold place.
 He listened as Casra's voice mulled over the walls in a soft hum, painted them with a melody that spoke as if music itself was a language; like a poem that Linyu had heard countless times before, that Kipnu didn't need to.